jakubpulaczewski/pipeline-flow/docs/pages/intro/concurrency.rst

 Async Programming
 -------------------
-Asynchronous programming focuses on the contept of coroutines, where each task can be paused and resumed during execution.
-This is managed by an event loop that switches between tasks in a non-blocking way, whenever a task is waiting for I/O operations to complete.
+Asynchronous programming focuses on the concept of using a single thread to manage multiple tasks concurrently.
+It uses an event loop that is responsible for scheduling and executing tasks in a non-blocking manner.
+But how does it work, you might ask?
+It uses the concept of coroutines, which are functions that can be paused and resumed at specific points.
+The event loop manages the execution of these coroutines.
+They are executed until they reach an await statement, at which point they are paused, and the event loop moves on to the next task.

+This approach is particularly useful for I/O bound tasks since it allows the system to be lightweight and efficient, while still being able to handle multiple tasks concurrently.

 In Python, the `asyncio <https://docs.python.org/3/library/asyncio.html>`_ library provides support for writing concurrent execution of coroutines using the async/await syntax.

 **Some benefits include:**